 The Community Educational Network (CEN) is a platform for people who aspire to improve the human condition.
 This website will feature a multitude of people from many backgrounds that can contribute useful information related to their particular expertise.
-We are a team of four with more to join as time progresses.

 MEET THE CEN TEAM